-- Use Our San Diego Hotel Guide: It will help you find the best hotels and learn how to get them for the best possible rates.
+- The San Diego Hotel Guide will help you find the best hotels and learn how to get them for the best possible rates.

 - Cheap Tix: See our tips for saving money on tickets to Sea World and the San Diego Zoo.